ZIWA RHINO SANCTUARY RE-OPENS

 On foot Rhino Tracking in Ziwa Rhino Sanctuary

-Ziwa Sanctuary offers an opportunity to track the Southern white rhinos on foot which is one of the top activities to do on your Uganda safari tours.
+Ziwa Sanctuary offers an opportunity to track the Southern white rhinos on foot which is one of the top activities to do on your Uganda tours.
 This activity is led by an expert local ranger guide who takes you through the bush to where the rhinos are on the day of your visit.

 During Ziwa rhino tracking, you also have a chance to encounter a range of other wildlife species including Uganda kobs, oribis, bushbucks, waterbucks among others, and several other bird species.